exbin/bined/README.md

 You can either download and install gradle or use gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.

-CURRENTLY BROKEN: On the first build there will be an attempt to download all required dependecy modules and currently it's necessary to execute build twice.
+On the first build there will be an attempt to download all required dependecy modules.

 Alternative is to deploy all dependecy modules into local maven repository.